What Is Conjunctivitis?

 There are many different causes of conjunctivitis.
 Some types of conjunctivitis are infectious, while others are not.
 These can generally be differentiated from one another based on history and an examination by an eye doctor.

 "Infectious" means that the person with infectious conjunctivitis can transmit it to another person.
-There are several types of infectious conjunctivitis: viral, bacterial, gonococcal, and chlamydial:
+There are several types of infectious conjunctivitis: viral and bacterial, including gonococcal and chlamydial:

 1. Viral Conjunctivitis

 Most cases of infectious conjunctivitis are caused by viruses.
 Often, viral conjunctivitis is associated with, or follows, an upper respiratory infection, sore throat, or cold, and is usually bilateral (affecting both eyes).

 The virus most commonly responsible is adenovirus, of which there are 51 subtypes.
 Three serotypes of adenovirus (8, 19, and 37) can cause a more severe form of conjunctivitis called epidemic keratoconjunctivitis (EKC).
 A serotype is a group of closely related microorganisms that share a characteristic set of immune responses.
 Symptoms with EKC tend to be more severe, the course is longer, and there is involvement of the cornea.